 When you can viscerally feel how disappointed your younger self would be in how things have turned out.

-When you think about avoiding your high school reunion and then realized it happened three years ago.
+When you think about avoiding your high school reunion and then realize it happened three years ago.

 When your good pal Impostor Syndrome drops by.